collinalexbell/choreo/README.md

 # Choreo
-## Android/AVR library to create complex servo motor choreographies using a serial protocol
+## AVR library to create complex servo motor choreographies using a serial protocol

 ## Table of Contents
 * Why this library?